Configuration/Tuning (Differential Rover)

 The pure pursuit algorithm is used to calculate a desired yaw for the vehicle that is then close loop controlled.
 The close loop yaw rate was tuned in the configuration of the Stabilized mode and the pure pursuit was tuned when setting up the Position mode.
 During any auto navigation task observe the behaviour of the rover.
 If you are unsatisfied with the path following, there are 3 steps to take:

-1. Plot the yaw_rate_setpoint and actual_yaw_rate from the RoverDifferentialSetpoint over each other.
-If the tracking of these setpoints is not satisfactory adjust the values for RD_YAW_RATE_P and RD_YAW_RATE_I.
+from the RoverRateStatus over each other.
+If the tracking of these setpoints is not satisfactory adjust the values for RO_YAW_RATE_P and RO_YAW_RATE_I. - Plot the

 Pure Pursuit Guidance Logic